AngiesJobBoard/candidate-challenge/challenge_1/README.md

 It's up to you how many tests to write, what edge cases, success and failure cases to write.

-When you've completed the challenge, please create a pull request in this code repository with your submission.
+When you've completed the challenge, please email the link to your forked repository back to

+`mike@shancorps.com`

 You should name your branch with the following pattern:

 challengeSubmission/{lastName}